Is the state or local tax refund I got last year taxable on this year's return?

 Your prior-year state or local tax refund may be taxable if you took the state and local income tax as an itemized deduction in the prior year and you benefited from the deduction (i.e., it increased your refund or lowered your taxes due.)

 On the other hand, your state/local tax refund won't be taxable if:

-- You took the standard deduction in the prior year (you did not itemize your deductions);
+- You took the standard deduction in the prior year; or

 If you itemized deductions last year and deducted your state and local income tax, your state income tax refund may be taxable even if you didn’t receive your 1099-G.

 To find your state income tax refund you have the option to:

 - Get your refund amount from your copy of your state tax return (line numbers and locations vary by state).

 - Go to your State Department of Revenue website to look up your state issued 1099-G records.

 Note: If you used TurboTax in the previous year, your state income tax refund information will transfer to your current year return.